way2arun/RedHatOpenShift_CICD/README.md

 * Refer the companion Github repository (`http://github.com/lbroudoux/openshift-tasks-bin-deploy`) or another internal one,
 * Hit the save button.

-Build and the Deployment may start but you will likely deploy an empty JBoss EAP because you have not supplied any deployable artifact yet.
+Build and then Deployment may start but you will likely deploy an empty JBoss EAP because you have not supplied any deployable artifact yet.
 So you may cancel automatically started build and deployment before going further.

-You now have a build config in Jenkins responsible for producing the binary and a build config in OpenShift that will be responsible of collecting the binary artifact and building a container image for deployment.
+You now have a build config in Jenkins responsible for producing the binary and a build config in OpenShift that will be responsible for collecting the binary artifact and building a container image for deployment.
 Having a closer look at [assemble file](https://github.com/lbroudoux/openshift-tasks-bin-deploy/blob/master/.s2i/bin/assemble), you'll notice that our Build in OpenShift will need further environment variables to be able to retrieve the artifact.
 Through the console, go to your `bin-tasks` build and add these variables:
 * `WAR_FILE_URL` will be URL to which is published your artifact by Jenkins.
 Something like http://jenkins-ocp-tasks.example.com/job/bin-tasks/lastSuccessfulBuild/artifact/target/openshift-tasks.war
 * `WAR_FILE_USER` is a user that is allowed to get this file,
 * `WAR_FILE_PASSWORD` is the Jenkins API token for this user (go to User settings in Jenkins and reveal API Token).